The year in 2020

 The year favours invention, social movements and causes, the unusual, the off-beat, the path less travelled, the visionary, pioneering spirit, adventure, quality over quantity.
 The year also pushes occupations such as aviation, communications (radio, television), science, psychology and psychiatry to the forefront.

-FOODS+HERBS to enjoy: spinach, sage, wintergreen
+FOODS+HERBS: spinach, sage, wintergreen

 COLOURS for 2020: electric blue, cobalt blue, silver grey, ocean green